 - It also allows traders to look and analyze and identify trends.

-The indicators mainly focus on trends in the market, as trend is one of the most important tools to predict the future.
+The indicators mainly focus on trends in the market, as the trend is one of the most important tools to predict the future.
 Remember the slogan, Trend is your Friend!.

 Money is the most important factor while trading any market.
 Remember that the art of managing your money determines how good a trader you will become.
 Some markets offer high returns in a very short span of time.
 Traders lose control of themselves and get overwhelmed by the winning sentiments, and in the end, lose all the money.
 Manage your money carefully.
 Distribute it among the best-tested currency pairs.
 Don’t stuff a single asset with all your money at the same time, especially when the volatility is high.